arshad-chpl/Flutter-task-track/Projects/05_figma_replica/notes-organization-task.md

 ### Persistence

-- Tags, pinned state, archived state, and sort/filter behavior should work after app restart.
+- Tags and sort/filter behavior should work after app restart.

 ## What Not To Do

 - Do not use API for notes.
-- Do not delete notes when archiving.
 - Do not make the UI too complex.
 - Do not put filtering logic directly inside widgets if provider is being used.
 - Do not break existing rich text note editing.